RealtyOffer/realty-offer-frontend/src/pages/agents.md

     commission for a sale, or offer part of your commission for a purchase... the amount is up to you.
 Everyone wins..."
   steps:
-    - title: Subscribe to your favorite cities or counties...
+    - title: Subscribe to your favorite cities/counties OR Bid For Free!
+      body: >-
-      body: Subscribe to your favorite cities or counties...
+        Subscribe to your favorite cities or counties...
 Through an AI-Digitized platform, RealtyOffer will send you serious clients that are ready to buy, sell, or **both**!
+Pricing varies based on area.

+        OR

+        RealtyOffer also gives you the option to **BID FOR FREE** and purchase each individual lead you are awarded, for a $295 fee.
     - title: Bid your best...
       body: "The automated bidding works two ways: choose to discount your commission for a sale or offer part of your commission for a purchase, allowing the